 |2 BR||$2,000 – $5,000||$2,100 – $5,100||$2,200 – $5,200||$2,700 – $5,700|

 |4 BR||$3,200 – $6,200||$4,700 – $6,700||$5,500 – $7,500||$7,800 – $10,800|

 State Availability: 50 states

 Budget Truck Rental is another leading name in the DIY moving industry.
-They rent out trucks for a range of moving needs but are best for shorter, local moves.
+They rent out trucks for various moving needs but are best for shorter, local moves.
 With more than 2,800 branches across the lower 48 states, finding a location near you won’t be difficult.
 They offer a standard range of services, which directly competes with U-Haul, Penske, and Enterprise and surpasses them in some areas.